South Carolina LLC

 5. Agent Information:

 Enter the name and street address of your LLC’s Registered Agent.
-The address cannot be a PO Box and the address must be located in South Carolina.
+The address can’t be a PO Box, and the address must be located in South Carolina.

 Your LLC’s Registered Agent is a person or company who agrees to accept legal mail and court documents (known as “service of process”) on behalf of your LLC if your business is sued.
 You have 3 options for who can be listed as your LLC’s Registered Agent.

-If you have not read our South Carolina Registered Agent lesson, please do so first before proceeding.
-You can also explore Is a Registered Agent a Member of an LLC?
+Important: If you haven’t read our South Carolina Registered Agent guide yet, please do so first before acting on this lesson.

 6. Initial Designated Office: